-HE Ag Economy Barometer, produced at Purdue University, is a monthly survey based on 400 U.S. agricultural producers across the country.
-The Barometer gauges current and future expectations on a range of agricultural factors.
+HE AG ECONOMY BAROMETER, produced at Purdue University, gauges current and future expectations on a range of agricultural factors.
 The pandemic, supply-chain bottlenecks, labor shortages, and transportation problems have caused these indices to trend downward since 2020.
-More recently, producers have expressed concern over inflation, rising interest rates, and lower prices for farm commodities.
-The current conditions index declined 23 percent from November 2021 to November 2022, and the future expectations index was down 5 percent over the same period.
+Producers have expressed concern over inflation, rising interest rates, and lower prices for farm commodities.
+The current conditions index declined 43 percent from October 2020 to October 2023, and the future expectations index was down 39 percent over the same period.
 These are strong signals that U.S. agricultural producers are "bearish" on the short- and medium-term future of American agriculture.